alekszkovacs/UmbraAnonymityAnalysis/mainnet_output.md

 ## Summarize

-We will merge the deanonymized stealth addresses into the connections and then remove those connections where all of the connected stealth has the *receiver address* (the key)as their *underlying address*.
+We will merge the deanonymized stealth addresses into the connections and then remove those connections where all of the connected stealth has the *receiver address* (the key) as their *underlying address* (so if all of the included stealths are deanonymized as the receiver).

 After the revision, these are the final results:
 **TOTAL deanonymized stealths: `4597/8169`**